 A study published online by Cambridge University Press, 2020, sought to “analyze prevalence in harm from mindfulness-based stress reduction (MBSR)”, like meditation.
 Results indicated that the involvement in MBSR did not correlate or was “not in fact predictive of increased rates of harm, relative to no treatment”.
 In fact, it seems to be just the opposite!

-As with any form of therapy or treatment, it's important to continue to investigate and research best practices, specially regarding individuals with physical, emotional or mental limitations.
+As with any form of therapy or treatment, it’s important to continue to investigate and research best practices.
+Specifically, regarding individuals with physical, emotional or mental limitations.
 Hopefully we will continue to see safe, positive benefits from this ancient art form.

 What Are Some of the Potential Benefits of Meditation?

-As we go along in this post as well at Part II, we'll discuss different types of meditation more in depth.
+As we go along in this post, we’ll discuss different types of meditation, more in depth.
 Fact is, as we entered the 21st century, there has been a much more science-based approach to many things we face daily, certainly as it pertains to our health and wellness.

 The practice of meditation as well as many other alternative therapies (like yoga, certain diets vs. prescription drugs, music therapy, acupuncture, acupressure, and even massage therapy) are now more researched then ever.
 Much of the anecdotal evidence on the benefits of specifically meditation, are now being seen in research studies.